 What comes, when it comes, will be what it is.

-The final stanza focuses on after Caeiro’s death – he does not mind what others do after his passing, either ‘pray[ing] in latin’ or ‘dance and sing[ing]’ around his grave.
-He will be daed, and therefore ‘won’t even be able to have preferences’.
-Caeiro is incredibly comfortable in the idea of mortality, not seeming bothered in the slightest.
-He understands that he will no longer be alive, and therefore will not be experiencing how others mourn his death.
-He is calm and content in the knowledge that life will go on, nature will never cease.
+The final stanza focuses on after Caeiro’s death – he does not mind what others do after his passing, either ‘pray[ing] in Latin or ‘dance and sing[ing]’ around his grave.
+He will be dead.
+Therefore, he “won’t even be able to have preferences.”
+Caeiro is incredibly comfortable with the idea of mortality.
+He is not bothered in the slightest.
+Therefore, he understands that he will no longer be alive, and will not be experiencing how others mourn his death.
+That’s why, he is calm and content in the knowledge that life will go on, nature will never cease.

-Indeed, the final line of When Spring Comes emphasises this idea, ‘What comes, when it comes, will be what it is’, the certainty of the present tense in ‘it is’ affirming Caeiro’s complete faith in nature.
+Indeed, the final line of When Spring Comes emphasizes this idea, “What comes, when it comes, will be what it is,” the certainty of the present tense in ‘it is’ affirming Caeiro’s complete faith in nature.
 Whatever happens, whenever it happens, will simply happen.
 That is enough for Caeiro, it has to be enough.